fyfirman/eko-docs/src/content/docs/getting-started/eko.md

 ## What is Eko?

-Eko is an agent development framework designed to help developers build reliable agents by supporting natural language and programming languages.
+Eko is an agent development framework designed to help web developers build reliable agents by supporting natural language and programming languages.
 It provides a unified interface for executing agents in the digital world, including both computer and browser environments, with the following key features:

 - **Hybrid design language**: Developers can write agents by both natural language and programming languages, enabling production-grade agent design.